 - Urinary tract infections.
 A recent study evaluated the use of aronia berry juice in dealing with urinary tract infections among nursing home residents, who are very susceptible to such infections.
 The researchers found that a mere 3 to 5 ounces of aronia berry juice consumed daily for three months was associated with a 38 percent to 55 percent reduction in the incidence of urinary tract infections.

 - Immune function.
 In a recent study published in Food Chemistry, aronia berries were compared with rosehip, hawthorn, blackcurrant, blueberry, and rowanberry for their antioxidant and antimicrobial abilities against 11 human pathogens.
 Although all of the berries inhibited the production of reactive oxygen species (ROS), aronia berry extracts (as well as blackcurrant and rowanberry) showed strong antimicrobial properties against a wide range of microorganisms.
-ROS are a type of free radical that contain oxygen.
+ROS are a type of free radical that contains oxygen.
 Free radicals are unstable molecules with an unpaired electron that damage cells and tissues and are associated with disease.

 - Cellulite.
 Do you have cellulite?
 Well, aronia berries might come to your rescue.
 In the Journal of Medicinal Food, researchers reported how 29 women with cellulite responded to 100 mL (about 3.5 oz) of organic aronia berry juice daily for 90 days.
-All the women had their skin structure analyzed by ultrasonography for thickness of subcutaneous tissue.
+All the women had their skin structure analyzed by ultrasonography for the thickness of subcutaneous tissue.
 The women experienced an average reduction in subcutaneous tissue thickness of 1.9 millimeters and an average decline in the length of subcutaneous tissue fascicles (muscle fibers) of 1.18 millimeters.
 After taking aronia berry juice for 45 days, edema declined by 55.2 percent.
 By the end of the 90-day period, none of the women had edema.
-The bottom line was that aronia berry juice “could have beneficial effects on the cellulite condition.”
+The bottom line was that aronia berry juice "could have beneficial effects on the cellulite condition."

 - Flu fighter.
 In mouse models, use of Aronia melanocarpa protected the animals from lethal challenges of the flu virus.
 The authors of the research say that two constituents found in the berries-ellagic acid and myricetin-"have potential as influenza therapeutics."